What’s in the bog water?

 - The impacts in relation to DOC are less clear.
 From first principles increasing the residence time of water on the bog surface will increase DOM concentrations, as will increased coverage of Sphagnum, as the amino acids produced by the sphagnum is a contributing factor to low pH on bogs.
 However there are no negative health impacts associated with the DOC and it is not considered a pollutant, and increased concentrations could well be considered an important ecosystem service function of bog restoration.
 The production of ammonium resulting in microbial breakdown of DOM is unlikely to cause toxicity as this process will be naturally regulated.
 The project will monitor the impacts of drain blocking on DOC concentrations using FDOM sensors installed in hydraulic measuring structures.

 Blocking drains on the bogs will have a net positive impact on water quality.
 As the ecological status of the bog improves, so too will the ecological status of the receiving water course.
-There will be no negative human health impacts associated with water quality as water supply companies are required to control THM concentrations as part of their treatment processes.
+No negative impacts on human health can be anticipates associated with water quality as water supply companies are required to control THM concentrations as part of their treatment processes.

 LINKS TO NOTE: